+61 406 432 691

 Side access and service entries

-These areas often expose weak framing, missed movement or cable-path issues after gate changes and renovations.
+These areas often show missed movement, weak framing or cable-path issues after gate work and renovations.

 03